robenkleene/audio-references/logic-pro/mixing.md

 - To see the tracks in the same order as the tracks view, select "Tracks" at the top of the mixer.

+## Sends

+- Pre fader sends have the volume to the left and blue.
+Post fader sends have the volume to the right and blue.
+Post pan have the volume to the right and green.
+- Clicking the send slot can change whether it's pre fader, post fader, or post pan.

 ## Groups

 - Group tracks by selecting a group in the channel strip in the mixer (show the mixer with `x`).